Gilt457/todo-app/README.md

-# Todo-MVP
+# Todo Application MVP

 ## Overview

-Todo-MVP is a project that showcases how to build web applications using HTML, CSS, and minimal server-side code.
-The project revolves around a Todo Minimum Viable Product (MVP) - a basic yet valuable application for task management.
+This project aims to demonstrate the simplicity of building web applications using HTML, CSS, and minimal server-side code.
+It emphasizes using familiar technologies like HTML and CSS over complex frameworks, advocating for a server-side implementation of a todo application.

 ## Key Components

-The project includes multiple Todo applications in various programming languages, all serving the same HTML and implementing a consistent API.
-The goal is to demonstrate that complex functionalities of JavaScript frameworks can be achieved using HTML, CSS, and simple server-side code without the need for JavaScript, frameworks, or persistence mechanisms.
+The project sets constraints such as no JavaScript, frameworks, persistence, or sessions, while focusing on a consistent API, accessible HTML5, and plain CSS3.
+The goal is to create multiple Todo applications in different languages following the same principles and acceptance test.

 ## Philosophy

-Todo-MVP promotes a back-to-basics approach, advocating for the use of fundamental web technologies like HTML5 and CSS3 instead of relying on heavy frameworks.
-It encourages developers to focus on writing clean, accessible HTML, using plain CSS for styling, and adhering to a standardized API across different language implementations.
+This project showcases a minimalist approach to web development.
+It encourages developers to leverage core web technologies and focus on writing clean, accessible HTML, using plain CSS for styling, and adhering to a standardized API across different language implementations.

-## Constraints

-The project sets constraints such as avoiding JavaScript, frameworks, persistence mechanisms, user sessions, and emphasizing identical HTML output and plain CSS styles across all implementations.

-## Testing

-An acceptance test verifies the correctness of the HTML and API, ensuring consistency among different versions of the application.

 ## Conclusion

-Overall, Todo-MVP aims to simplify the process of building web applications by leveraging core web technologies effectively and promoting a minimalist approach to web development.
+By focusing on the essentials and avoiding unnecessary complexities, this project aims to simplify the process of building web applications and inspire developers to create more accessible and user-friendly applications.